 Public Art Across Maryland New Artworks applications are due on December 19, 2024.
 Please refer to the flow chart below to confirm eligibility.

-• Understanding the PAAM Grant Scoring Process: An in-depth exploration of the PAAM rubric and how it is used by panelist to score the Public Art Across Maryland grants.
-Click here to register on Eventbrite.
+- Understanding the PAAM Grant Scoring Process: An in-depth exploration of the PAAM rubric and how it is used by panelist to score the Public Art Across Maryland grants.
+Click here to view the webinar slides.
+Click here to watch the recording.

 Request Public Art staff feedback on your grant application in advance of submitting your grant here, request must be submitted before Monday December 2.